Frequently Asked Questions - Huron Personal Project

 The Personal Project distinguishes Huron High School students from most other students by their completion of a comprehensive showcase of inquiry learning.
 Students pursue a personal interest and apply the skills – research, thinking, self-management, communication, and social – These skills are called the Approaches to Learning skills in all IB programs.
-While completing the experience of the Personal Project, students are guided through the stages of investigation, planning, action, and reflection.
+While completing the experience of the Personal Project, students are guided through the stages of planning, applying skills, and reflection.
 Students engage in reflection of their final project, and – most importantly – reflect on how the project has extended their knowledge and understanding of the topic and their development as a learner.

 The Personal Project is regarded as a marker that defines readiness for learning opportunities in high school and beyond.

 - All Huron students distinguish themselves from other high school students by explaining their work to select a project, plan it, carry out the plan, evaluate its effectiveness, and reflect on their growth.

 - Huron college bound students can share through college essays and interviews that they have completed the IB Middle Years Programme and refer to their Personal Project work in their college admissions essays and scholarship applications.